Toggle: English / Spanish

 Mucopolysaccharidosis type IVA; Galactosamine-6-sulfatase deficiency; Mucopolysaccharidosis type IVB; Beta galactosidase deficiency; MPS IV

-- Persons with Type A do not have a substance (enzyme) called galactosamine-6-sulfatase.
+- People with Type A do not have a substance (enzyme) called galactosamine-6-sulfatase.

-- Persons with Type B do not produce enough of an enzyme called beta-galactosidase.
+- People with Type B do not produce enough of an enzyme called beta-galactosidase.

 Exams and Tests

 The health care provider will perform a physical examination.
 Examination and testing may reveal:

 Urine tests are usually done first.
 These tests may show extra mucopolysaccharides, but they can't determine the specific form of MPS.

 People with Morquio syndrome should have MRI of the lower skull and upper neck to determine if their upper vertebrae are underdeveloped.

 The U.S. Food and Drug Administration has approved a medicine for Morquio syndrome type A, called elosulfase alfa (Vimizim).
 It is given through a vein (IV, intravenously).
 Talk to your provider for more information.

 Symptoms are treated as they occur.
 A spinal fusion may prevent permanent spinal cord injury in people whose neck bones are underdeveloped.